 This activity is important for setting the tone and direction of the day for the kids.
 It also allows the session directing team to address any positive or negative developments, if deemed necessary, with the campers.
 This is not a typical activity for some types of camps, although strong counselors will always have a mini-version with their cabin groups.

-What are the Opening And Closing Camp Ceremonies at Kids Summer Camps?
+The Opening & Closing Camp Ceremonies at Kids Summer Camps

 The official start and end of each camp session will be marked with a mix of orientation (rules and expectations) and personal empowerment messages.
 Each camp will run these activities differently depending on their history and established traditions.

 The Closing Ceremony will be a highly emotional and sensitive time for the campers.
 As an adult, it can also be the one of the most memorable aspects of the entire camp experience.

 When I think of my favorite cabin groups over the years, it is the memories of the last day that really stick out in my mind.
 You have witnessed and fostered a remarkable individual and team development in your kids.
 And you realize how much you have learned not only about your kids, but about yourself as well.